Support

 Where is my data stored?

 All data is stored locally on your Mac in the Application Support directory, protected by the macOS App Sandbox.
 No data is sent to external servers.
+You can delete projects and their data at any time from within the app.

 Can I analyze emails from different email clients?